 - Embracing my masculinity.
 Nice Guys try to avoid the dark side of their masculinity, and also repress many aspects of their masculine essence.
 For me, embracing my masculinity meant to accept my inner aggression and my capability to get dangerous if I had to.
 On this path, my next move he’s been to start martial arts by the way.
 It has also been about accepting the animalistic side of my sexuality.
 And acknowledging my need for exhibitionism and be seen.
 And I simply want more tough adventures in nature.
 I want to go hunting wild game in deep Siberia with my rifle.
 I want to shoot a porn movie.
 I want the sweat at the gym and lift hard.
 I want to shoot guns.
 Aspects of my core self that I had been repressing for too long.

 - Practicing sexual escalation.
 As a Nice Guy, I was super fearful of sexual escalation with women.
 Just to give you an extreme example to illustrate how ridiculous it could be.
 I met this girl from an online dating site for a first evening date.
 I wouldn’t have minded fucking her at all.
-And it is ‘on’ between us.
+And it was ‘on’ between us.
 After a couple of drinks, she invited me to her place.
-Once in her living room, she is standing for a while in the dark just in front of me, with her kitten in her hands.
-She is simply begging me to take the lead here and finally kiss her.
-But I don’t.
-I am too scared that she might think it is bad to show that I am a sexual being.
+Once in her living room, she was standing for a while in the dark just in front of me, with her kitten in her hands.
+She was simply begging me to take the lead and kiss her.
+But I didn’t.
+I was too scared that she might think it was bad to show that I had sexual intents.
 We ended up talking.
-When she got tired, I had to leave… Jeeze, how such a situation is even possible at all?
+When she got tired, she asked me to leave… Jeeze, how such a situation is even possible at all?
 I think it’s a perfect example of the power of wrong and limiting belief systems though.
 Just amazing to see how past conditioning can impair your existence at such an absurd level.
 And I can tell you that it never happened again.
 Fast sexual escalation is a skill that can definitely be learnt.

 - Connecting with my sexual energy.
 As a Nice Guy I tended to sexually overperform and be exclusively focused on the pleasure of my partners.
 Being a good lover was used to feel valuable and to convince myself that I was different from other men.
 Therefore, I had to learn to get in charge of my own sexual needs.
 It started alone with healthy masturbation, i.e., without using porn nor fantasies in my head, but simply for the sake of acknowledging and observing sexual energy flowing in my body.
 Masturbating in front of a mirror was also a good tool to face my shame and fear of being sexual.
 I also participated to tantra workshops for men during which we ended up all naked and honoring the blessing of our cocks.
 It might sound a bit weird from an outside perspective, but a Nice Guy must work on accepting himself as he is, as well as his cock.
 Later on, I ended up practicing more advanced tantric practices and semen retention that clearly open up new ways for taking care of my own pleasure without feeling bad about it.
 Sex is raw, powerful and wild, and I learnt to fully embrace these qualities.

 - Exploring open relationships.
 Even before knowing anything about open relationships with women, I knew that something was wrong with me in monogamous relationships, it just didn’t feel right for me.
 But for a Nice Guy, there might be nothing more frightening than telling a woman you love that you need sexual diversity.
-So, exploring with open relationships was about taking finally care of my needs.
-It is also about clearly communicate them to your lovers, without fearing that they will stop loving you because of that.
+So, exploring with open relationships was about taking finally care of these needs.
+It was also about clearly communicate them to my lovers, without fearing that they would stop loving me.
 It was also about fully acknowledging my needs for freedom.

 - Prioritising my needs.
 I learnt to make my own needs a priority and accept that there is nothing wrong in doing that.
 It might appear selfish at first for a Nice Guy, but then you start to realize that when your needs are met you simply can support people you love much better.